PeriscopeData/analytics-toolbox/Python/README.md

 3. ## Setting Bubble Size in Bubble Charts
 	This example is take from plot.ly's documentation with a few updates.
 The CSV from the example is included.
 See the README.md in the Setting Bubble Size in Bubble Charts directory for additional details!

+4. ## Dynamic Line of Scatter Chart Based on a Date Range Filter This example uses Plot.ly to create dynamic charts that respond to Periscope Data filters being applied in the SQL query.